CZ-NIC/knot-resolver/daemon/README.rst

 		}
 	}

-The possible simple data types are: string, integer or float, and boolean.

 .. tip:: The configuration and CLI syntax is Lua language, with which you may already be familiar with.
          If not, you can read the `Learn Lua in 15 minutes`_ for a syntax overview.
 Spending just a few minutes will allow you to break from static configuration, write more efficient configuration with iteration, and